jcervas/teaching/2025-2026/class-cmu-2025-84-355/readme.md

 electoral data — and apply these skills to real-world political questions.

-## Course GoogleDrive-jcervas
+## Course Goals

-By the end of this course, students will: - Understand how data can illuminate the functioning of democratic systems. - Identify historical and contemporary forces that shape electoral outcomes. - Apply quantitative methods to analyze and interpret election data. - Connect patterns in data to broader questions about political power, representation, and change.
+By the end of this course, students will: - Understand how data can illuminate the functioning of democratic systems. - Identify historical and contemporary forces that shape electoral outcomes. - Feel comfortable looking at, wrangling, and interpreting data - Connect patterns in data to broader questions about political power, representation, and change.